The inhabitants of North Sentinel Island may be the last uncontacted people on Earth. And they'd sure like to keep it that way.

 For centuries, the island's reclusive, Indigenous people (known as the Sentinelese) have rejected most attempts by the outside world to infiltrate their tiny tropical home in the Bay of Bengal.
-In fact, anthropologists have no idea how many Sentinelese people live on the secluded island — estimates vary between 50 and 500.
+In fact, anthropologists have no idea how many Sentinelese people live on the secluded island; estimates vary between 50 and 500.

 Advertisement

-But the few tantalizing glimpses of life on isolated North Sentinel Island paint an intriguing picture of an untouched society of hunter-gatherers.
-The islanders live in primitive huts, spearfish from dugout canoes and wear no clothing at all.
+The islanders live in basic structures, spearfish from dugout canoes and wear no clothing at all.
 What's amazing is that this almost Neolithic society exists less than 20 miles (32 kilometers) from neighboring islands where Indigenous cultures have mixed with the modern world, not always with happy results.

 Advertisement